AStefankiv/writing/how_to_order_tasks_after_a_long_day_at_work.md

 Evening productivity simply means using the hours after work with intention instead of having them disappear.
 Whether you're studying foa certification, searching for a new job, or maintaining your fitness, evenings are a hidden block of time—about five hours a day on weekdays and much more on weekends.
 Used wisely, they add up to nearly 50 hours each week.

-How to [Task]
-This section should make up the bulk of the writing in your blog post.
-It’s enormously important for each step to have its own section header for optimal organization, clarity for the reader, and search engine optimization.
-Additionally, breaking instructions up by sections also lets you include visual aids for each step as needed in the form of a GIF, image, or video.
-It’s important to remember to be clear, concise, and accurate in the steps you provide your readers.
-Any extra “fluff” to the article may confuse them, resulting in some readers not achieving the results they intended.

 If what you’re explaining how to do is solve an equation (i.e. “How to Calculate Break Even”), provide a step-by-step explanation and example of how to calculate the rate, point, or number you’re explaining how to reach.
 Show all of your work so the reader can follow along easily.

 ## Goals, Duties, and Recreation